 The processor can drive another cycle (in this example, a write cycle) by asserting ADS# off the next clock edge after BRDY# is sampled asserted.
 Therefore, an idle clock is guaranteed between any two bus cycles.
 The processor drives D[63:0] with valid data one clock edge after the clock edge on which ADS# is asserted.
 To minimize processor idle times, the system logic stores the address and data in write buffers, returns BRDY#, and performs the store to memory later.
 If the processor samples EWBE# negated during a write cycle, it suspends certain activities until EWBE# is sampled asserted.
-See "EWBE# (External Write Buffer Empty)" on page 101.
-In Figure 55, the second write cycle occurs during the execution of a serializing instruction.
+See "EWBE# (External Write Buffer Empty)" on page 110.
+In

+Figure 60, the second write cycle occurs during the execution of a serializing instruction.
 The processor delays the following cycle until EWBE# is sampled asserted.

-Figure 55.
+Figure 60.
 Non-Pipelined Single-Transfer Memory Read/Write and Write Delayed by EWBE#

-Misaligned Single-Transfer Memory Read and Write Figure 56 shows a misaligned (split) memory read followed by a misaligned memory write.
-Any cycle that is not aligned as defined in "SCYC (Split Cycle)" on page 117 is considered misaligned.
+Misaligned Single-Transfer Memory Read and Write Figure 61 on page 161 shows a misaligned (split) memory read followed by a misaligned memory write.
+Any cycle that is not aligned as defined in "SCYC (Split Cycle)" on page 129 is considered misaligned.
 When the processor encounters a misaligned access, it determines the appropriate pair of bus cycles-each with its own ADS# and BRDY#-required to complete the access.

-The AMD-K6-2 processor performs misaligned memory reads and memory writes using least-significant bytes (LSBs) first followed by most-significant bytes (MSBs).
-Table 26 shows the order.
-In the first memory read cycle in Figure 56, the processor reads the least-significant bytes.
+The AMD-K6-2E+ processor performs misaligned memory reads and memory writes using least-significant bytes (LSBs) first followed by most-significant bytes (MSBs).
+Table 29 shows the order.
+In the first memory read cycle in Figure 61, the processor reads the least-significant bytes.
 Immediately after the processor samples BRDY# asserted, it drives the second bus cycle to read the most-significant bytes to complete the misaligned transfer.

-Table 26.
-Bus-Cycle Order During Misaligned Transfers
+Table 29.
+Bus-Cycle Order During Misaligned Memory Transfers